JulianaZani/codeinstituteproject4/README.md

 ## Credits
 [▲ Back to Top](#volunteer-testimonials---hopebridge-community)

-All of Code Institute's classes (from the beginning to the present) have been the foundation of my learning (although I completely forgot about the Django AllAuth classes and did so much manually).
+- All of Code Institute's classes (from the beginning to the present) have been the foundation of my learning (although I completely forgot about the Django AllAuth classes and did so much manually).
-I conducted research using: chatGPT, YouTube, Google, and GitHub.
+- I conducted research using: chatGPT, YouTube, Google, GitHub and Copilot.
 The content of the testimonials was created by me based on my experiences with some social activities I engaged in throughout my life while living in Brazil.
-I found the images on Google Images (I chose the Creative Commons licensed search engine) to complement the testimonials: images source: https://itoldya420.getarchive.net/amp/media/coast-guard-station-crew-visits-nursing-facility-for-valentines-day-dvids1094304-583d1b
+- I found the images on Google Images (I chose the Creative Commons licensed search engine) to complement the testimonials:
+https://itoldya420.getarchive.net/amp/media/coast-guard-station-crew-visits-nursing-facility-for-valentines-day-dvids1094304-583d1b
 https://www.streetlab.org/2018/08/28/making-a-place-for-learning-at-nyc-play-streets/
 https://cura.org.au/